nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 The coach will email you to determine your needs.

 Together, you’ll coordinate a best date/time for your lesson.
-Typically weekday nights or weekends.

 Sessions are 60' long and include: